joaquimrcarvalho/timelink/doc/admin/git_workflow.md

 Collaborators fork the main repository on github, and then clone to their machines.

-They contribute and push back to their cloned repository, not disturbing the main repository.
+They contribute and push back to their cloned repository, without disturbing the main repository.

-To review the collaborators' work editors clone the collaborators' repository in their machines.
+To review the collaborators' work, editors clone the collaborators' repository into their machines.

 They create an mhk user associated with the clone.
 This allows reviewing and editing the collaborator efforts.